-We minimize inputs into the winemaking process with preference given to cultural and natural processes over chemical substitutes.
+to cultural and natural processes over chemical substitutes.

-- We conserve resources by reduction and responsible use of energy, water and raw materials. - We reduce and responsibly manage solid and liquid winery waste materials. - · We work to achieve reductions in greenhouse gas emissions. - We treat our workers fairly and provide them with adequate and safe working conditions.
+- · We conserve resources by reduction and responsible use of energy, - .
+We work to achieve reductions in greenhouse gas emissions. - .
+We implement practices to reduce reliance on synthetic chemicals and .
+We treat our workers fairly and provide them with adequate and safe working conditions